Central Bank Gold Statistics: Central banks stay the course on gold in February

 - A growing number of African central banks have been reported to turn to gold as a strategic diversification tool, to boost reserves and manage risks to the economy in international financial markets.

-Central banks remain firm on gold accumulation in February, having bought a net 19t.
-This was a rebound from the lull we saw in January, though lower than the monthly average of 26t reported in 2025.
-Just two months into the year, central banks have bought 25t, a pace much slower than the same period last year (50t).
+Central banks remain firm on gold accumulation in February, having bought a net 27t.
+This was a rebound from the lull we saw in January, and in line with the monthly average of 26t reported in 2025.
+Just two months into the year, central banks have bought 31t, a pace much slower than the same period last year (50t).

 Chart 1: Central banks buying firm up in February